Not a lot of progress to report, but I have to keep honest...

 Current project list/status (Modern)

 Studio project.
 A number of things have migrated back to the studio (where, admittedly, they belong), and a few things in the studio need to come out.
 I need to determine a day each month for specifically concentrating on getting everything back to where it belongs, which should help keep this room organized.
-This has not happened in January, though I may be able to carve some time out this weekend.
+This did not happen in January, or February, or March...
+Help me April, you're my only hope!

 Still working on a three day a week pattern -- Monday for SCA/Medieval/Renaissance related; Tuesday for post 1600 to modern related and Thursdays for status updates.